MonolithInd/update-fw-BC/README.md

 connections from countries selected by the user that are known for hacking.
 It takes one file as input in the CWD dir:
 "ip_lists.txt" which is a file containing a link to files on ipdeny.com per line.
-For each IP list it grabbs the list (a list of CIDR addressed per line) Ingests them, sorts the list and then aggrigates networks where posible using Net::Netmask.
-It then inserts these IPs into a IPFW table.
+For each IP list it grabs the list (a list of CIDR addressed per line) Ingests them, sorts the list and then aggrigates networks where posible using Net::Netmask.
+It then inserts these IPs into a IPFW/PF/IPTABLES table.

 1.0 FIREWALL REQUIREMENTS
 -------------------------